demisto/content/Packs/CiscoWebExFeed/Integrations/CiscoWebExFeed/README.md

-Use the Cisco WebEx Feed integration to fetch indicators from WeBex.
+Use the Cisco Webex Feed integration to fetch indicators from WeBex.

-## Configure Cisco WebEx Feed on Cortex XSOAR
+## Configure Cisco Webex Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Cisco WebEx Feed.
+2. Search for Cisco Webex Feed.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |